mql4j/Log4mql/README.md

 logger.release();
 </code></pre>

+## Directorys
+The directory for the log4mql.conf and the log4mql.log files
+ * Normal mode: mt4datadir/Files/
+ * Test mode: mt4datadir/tester/files/

+## Log Levels
 You can configure the required log level for output in the configfile for each appending file and / or a global default.

-# Log Levels:
  * TRACE
  * DEBUG
  * INFO